 Available for supervision

 I am director of the Systems Biology Lab.
-My research interests are in systems and computational biology.
-In our research group we develop mathematical and computer models and perform computational analyses to investigate cellular processes underlying human diseases.
-We work closely with biologists, physiologists and clinicians to generate and analyse data including imaging, cell signalling, gene expression, mechanical and metabolic data sets.
+My research interests are in systems and synthetic biology.
+In our research group we develop mathematical and computer models and perform computational analyses to understand cellular processes, with applications in human health and biotechnology.
+We work closely with biologists, biotechnologist and biomedical researchers to generate and analyse data including imaging, cell signalling, gene expression, biomechanical and metabolic data sets.
 Current research projects include the 'heart cell physiome': an integrative computational model of a heart cell in health and disease; development of an energy-based modelling approach to study the biochemical networks and biophysical processes taking place in cells; and computational approaches to better understand and predict interactions between nanoscale materials and cells.
 Members of the group have trained in a wide variety of disciplines including mathematics, physics, engineering, computer science, biology and biochemistry.
 Many projects involve experimental work as well as computational modelling.
-New projects come up all the time, and we are always on the look out for potential students and postdoctoral researchers interested in bringing their training and knowledge to address challenging questions in systems biology.
+New projects come up all the time, and we are always on the look out for potential students and postdoctoral researchers interested in bringing their training and knowledge to address challenging questions in systems and synthetic biology.
 I encourage you to get in touch to explore possibilities for joining the Systems Biology Lab.